-- 2. The following cease trade orders for continuous disclosure defaults are not covered by the definition of failure-to-file cease trade order in Multilateral Instrument 11-103 Failure-to-File Cease Trade Orders in Multiple Jurisdictions: - (a) a cease trade order issued in respect of a failure to file deficiency that is not a specified default; - (b) a cease trade order issued where a reporting issuer has made a required filing but the required filing is deficient in terms of content (a content deficiency); - (c) a management cease trade order as defined in Multilateral Instrument 11-103 Failure-to-File Cease Trade Orders in Multiple Jurisdictions; - (d) a cease trade order issued in respect of an issuer that is only a reporting issuer in one jurisdiction; - (e) a cease trade order issued prior to the effective date of Multilateral Instrument 11-103 Failure-to-File Cease Trade Orders in Multiple Jurisdictions.
+- 2. The following cease trade orders for continuous disclosure defaults are not covered by the definition of failure-to-file cease trade order in Multilateral Instrument 11-103

+Failure-to-File Cease Trade Orders in Multiple Jurisdictions: - (a) a cease trade order issued in respect of a failure to file deficiency that is not a specified default;2 - (b) a cease trade order issued where a reporting issuer has made a required filing but the required filing is deficient in terms of content (a content deficiency);3 - (c) a management cease trade order as defined in Multilateral Instrument 11-103 Failure-to-File Cease Trade Orders in Multiple Jurisdictions; - (d) a cease trade order issued in respect of an issuer that is only a reporting issuer in one jurisdiction;4 - (e) a cease trade order issued prior to the effective date of Multilateral Instrument 11-103 Failure-to-File Cease Trade Orders in Multiple Jurisdictions.

 Cease trade orders that do not meet the definition of failure-to-file cease trade order, and as such do not automatically take effect in each MI 11-103 jurisdiction where the issuer is a reporting issuer, will generally be issued by the CSA regulators following principles of mutual reliance.
-Once the principal regulator, as this term is defined in section 3, issues a cease trade order, each other CSA
+Once the principal regulator, as this term is defined in section 3, issues a cease trade order, each other CSA regulator in a jurisdiction where the issuer is a reporting issuer will then decide whether to issue a similar order in its jurisdiction.5

-&lt;sup>2 The definition of "specified default" does not include certain failure to file deficiencies described in section 1 of CSA Notice 51-322 Reporting Issuer Defaults, such as a failure to file a material change report or a failure to file technical disclosure or other reports required by National Instrument 43-101 Standards of Disclosure for Mineral Projects or National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities.
+The definition of "specified default" does not include certain failure to file deficiencies described in section 1 of CSA Notice 51-322 Reporting Issuer Defaults, such as a failure to file a material change report or a failure to file technical disclosure or other reports required by National Instrument 43-101 Standards of Disclosure for Mineral Projects or National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities.
 We have omitted these items from the definition because these filings will generally be non-periodic in nature and in some cases it may be unclear whether a filing requirement has been triggered.

-Examples of content deficiencies are set out in section 2 of CSA Notice 51-322 Reporting Issuer Defaults.
+3 Examples of content deficiencies are set out in section 2 of CSA Notice 51-322 Reporting Issuer Defaults.

-&lt;sup>4 A local CSA regulator will generally apply the same principles and considerations as set out in this policy when issuing a local cease trade order.
+4 A local CSA regulator will generally apply the same principles and considerations as set out in this policy when issuing a local cease trade order.